Navigation

 Intrusion Prevention does not work in isolation.
 It is typically part of a larger security framework that includes firewalls, antivirus programs, and centralized security monitoring tools like Security Information and Event Management (SIEM) systems.
 Working together, these tools provide a more complete defense.

 For example, while a firewall blocks traffic based on rules, an IPS can examine the contents of allowed traffic and act on hidden threats.
-Integration with other tools enables better visibility, logging, and incident response.
+Integration with other tools provides better visibility, logging, and incident response capabilities.
 This cooperative setup improves both prevention and recovery capabilities.

 Common IPS Tools

 Several tools are commonly used for intrusion prevention.
 Open-source options like Snort and Suricata are widely used for their flexibility and community support.
-Commercial products like Cisco Firepower, Palo Alto Networks, and Fortinet offer more advanced features and easier integration with enterprise systems.
+Commercial products, such as Cisco Firepower, Palo Alto Networks, and Fortinet, offer more advanced features and easier integration with enterprise systems.

 These tools support centralized management, regular signature updates, and customizable rules.
 Many also include features like threat intelligence feeds and encrypted traffic inspection.
 Choosing the right tool depends on the organization’s size, budget, and specific security needs.